biodiversitygenomicsoulu/How-To-Do-Stuff/5_shipping_research_samples.md

 >
 > Short summary for transport at room temperature (RT; ~+21 °C):
 >
-> Tested and recommended alternative sample preservatiuons without the need of a cooling chain that you can prepare:
+> Tested and recommended alternative sample preservations without the need of a cooling chain that you can prepare:
 >
 > ###### **5.1.1.5.1.3 Biological liquids (e.g. blood, saliva, urine, cloacal, etc.):**
 >